ColeWebster/api-weatherapp/README.md

 - Completed frame for HTML, noted out cards for API information to focus on getting local storage working.
 - Successfully got click to console.log, and now save to local storage

+- Modeling local storage to closely match Todo List from lesson 26 to have multiple items saved to storage.

 # 06 Server-Side APIs: Weather Dashboard